The Bell Family of Rushpool Hall, Skelton.

 The Company of Dorman-Long made the steel for many national structures including in Middlesbrough the Newport and Transporter bridges and in Australia in 1932 the famous Sydney Harbour Bridge.

-At the 1901 census Rushpool was again occupied by Mrs Margaret Bell and her Daughter and John Arthur Dorman ended up living at Grey Towers, Nunthorpe, Middlesbrough.
+At the 1901 census Rushpool was again occupied by Mrs Margaret Bell and her Daughter and John Arthur Dorman had by that time built his own mansion, Grey Towers, Nunthorpe, Middlesbrough.

 CENSUS - The John Bell family are not recorded on this census and were very likely living at their second home at Mustaphal Rais, Algiers.